Sreyan88/sreyan88.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}assets/sreyan_small.png">

 I am Sreyan Ghosh, a 4th-year Computer Science Ph.D. student at the University of Maryland, College Park (UMD) and a student researcher at Nvidia.
 At UMD, I conduct my research at [Gamma Lab](https://gamma.umd.edu/) under the mentorship of [Prof. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) and [Prof. Ramani Duraiswami](https://www.cs.umd.edu/people/ramanid).
-At Nvidia, I work with the ADLR and Cosmos World Model team.
+At Nvidia, I work with the [ADLR](https://research.nvidia.com/labs/adlr/) and [Cosmos World Model](https://www.nvidia.com/en-in/ai/cosmos/) teams.
 My research focuses on advancing *multimodal intelligence*, with an emphasis on audio—spanning speech, sounds, and music.
 I work on challenges such as building data- and compute-efficient audio models, improving audio representation learning, generating synthetic data, and enhancing perception and reasoning in AI systems.
 My research is proudly supported by the [NVIDIA Graduate Fellowship](http://go.umd.edu/Ghosh).

 I maintain a list of my publications and research implementations under the [Research]({{ site.url }}/research) tab.
 I am always open to collaborations, and please feel free to drop me a mail!